 During the public health crisis, victims may not be able to leave the house or go to work as they normally would – further limiting their ability to find a sanctuary away from the abuser.
 Over-crowded medical facilities limit victims’ access to medical care or therapy during this time.
 In addition, victims who might normally turn to their parents’ or other loved ones’ home for safety may be more reluctant now – for fear of inadvertently spreading the virus to vulnerable family members.

-Domestic violence attorneys advise that if you’re currently in an abusive situation and you’re not currently in quarantine, you should seek help immediately.
+Domestic violence advocates advise that if you’re currently in an abusive situation and you’re not currently in quarantine, you should seek help immediately.
 The National Domestic Violence Hotline has added extra features during the pandemic – to make it easier to report abuse without alerting the abuser who may be in the house with you.
 In addition to calling, the hotline now offers online chat and texting options.

 In addition, if you are ready to press charges against your abuser and hold them accountable for their actions, your lawyer can help you create a safety plan that addresses immediate and longer-term safety needs.
 No one should live in fear.
 You deserve access to safety and support.